 Legal Fellows will participate in an extensive one-month training before being placed in one of the above-listed Divisions.
 Thereafter, Legal Fellows spend six months in their assigned Divisions.
 Prospective applicants must be able to commit to the entire seven months of service to be considered for a position.
 Depending on the Office’s needs and at our discretion, a Legal Fellowship may be extended an additional five months, for a maximum term of one year.
 USAO-DC does not rely on the Legal Fellowship program as a recruitment or hiring tool for full-time AUSA positions and Legal Fellows may not apply for a permanent position with the USAO-DC until six months after the end of their fellowship.

 Applicants to the Legal Fellowship program must possess a J.D. degree, must be a member of the bar of any U.S. state or territory and must have at least one year of post law school experience.
 This is an uncompensated position, and Legal Fellows may not be employed or on a leave of absence from in any legal position, or paid by any entity or educational institution, during their time at the USAO-DC.
 Applicants are required to be citizens of the United States, and must undergo a government background check before entering on duty.

 To apply to the Legal Fellowship program, please send a cover letter, resume, brief writing sample, and official copy of law school transcript, to:

-Special Counsel for Professional Development and Director of Training
+Director for Professional Development and Training

 United States Attorney's Office